nikki/LiteAccordion/README.md

 ***
 ###Changelog

+**v2.1.1** - 10/09/2012

+- fixed issue #58

 **v2.1** - 19/08/2012

-* added responsive layout option
+- added responsive layout option
-* added minContainerWidth and maxContainerWidth properties for use with responsive option
+- added minContainerWidth and maxContainerWidth properties for use with responsive option
-* added autoScale images option
+- added autoScale images option
-* click or hover on selected header now triggers slide
+- click or hover on selected header now triggers slide
 - linkable now uses 'data-slide-name' instead of 'name'
 - $.browser no longer used